London, Tilbury and Southend Railway: Construction and opening

 The next section to Southend opened on 1 March 1856 and was built as double track.
 The station was positioned away from the sea front near the High Street to avoid opposition from residents of the Royal Terrace in Southend.
-The original 1852 act had the line terminating by the pier but this was changed in 1854.
+The original London, Tilbury and Southend Extension Railway Act 1852 had the line terminating by the pier, but this was changed by the London, Tilbury and Southend Railway Deviation and Amendment Act 1854 (17 & 18 Vict. c. cxxxiii).

 Finally in this early phase, the branch to Thames Haven was constructed, but this was actually built by the Thames Haven Dock and Railway Authority (THR&DA) who had planned one of the early schemes to Romford with the LBR as early as 1836.
 The engineer was George Berkley (also the L&BR engineer at this date) and the line was built as a separate contract by Peto, Brassey and Betts.
 The railway was inspected on 27 April and opened to passengers and goods on 7 June 1855.
 The line was then sold to the LT&SR on 8 September 1855.
 The THR&DA still existed but were unable to construct the dock they hoped would bring additional rail traffic and eventually the scheme was abandoned in 1861.
 There were goods facilities at Thames Haven and a Margate boat train ran until 1880.

 Locomotives and coaching stock was leased from the ECR.
 This stock was built by the ECR under John Viret Gooch and the LT&SR paid mileage costs.